 Making Grades Available

 Do not post grades publicly.
 Blackboard’s grade center manages the grading process in a way that protects students’ privacy.
-Note that the Center for Instructional Technology has several tutorials to help you out.
+Note that the Center for Instructional Technology offers several Blackboard tutorials to help you out.

 Financial aid for the next semester depends on grades being submitted on time!

-The Registrar’s Office facilitates grade reporting.
-They host a page with FAQs and key information about grades.
-All 100- and 200-level courses are required to submit Midterm Grades.
+All 100- and 200-level courses are required to submit midterm grades, and all courses are required to submit final grades.
 Consult the academic calendar when you are creating your syllabus, and add this date into your personal calendar (along with a reminder one week prior!).
-All courses are required to submit Final Grades.

 While midterm and final grades may be uploaded directly from Blackboard to myBama, it is a bit complicated.
 To import grades from Blackboard, you need to have a column in your Blackboard Grade Center labeled MIDTERM or FINAL, and it must be letter grade only.
 Since you should always double-check that they transferred accurately, you might consider entering the final grades manually: